InnovativeCoder/TicTacToe_AI/README.md

 2. Change the directory to TicTacToe_AI
 3. then type python tictactie.py for compilation.

-It will take a few minutes to compile.
-After that play the game and make ypur model learn the moves.
-The states and actions are stored in an array as of now, but soon will make changes for storing them in a csv file or an excel spreadsheet.
+Play the game and make your model learn the moves(only for single compilation).
+The values are currently stored in an array as of now, but soon will make changes for storing them in a csv file or an excel spreadsheet.
+THe states gereated recursively have been stored into the states.csv file hence reducing the compile time.